qiskit-community/qiskit-algorithms/CONTRIBUTING.md

 * `stable/*`:
-The stable branches are used to maintain the most recent released versions of qiskit-machine-learning.
+The stable branches are used to maintain the most recent released versions of qiskit-algorithms.
 It contains the versions of the code corresponding to the minor version release in the branch name release for The API on these branches are stable and the only changes merged to it are bugfixes.